adamedx/autographps-sdk/ROADMAP.md

 * Change name of ODataFilter parameter on several commands to Filter
 * Add ToAbsoluteUri method GraphUtilities
 * Make property parameter second positional parameter
+* Use begin / process / end for Invoke-GraphRequest and Get-GraphResource commands

 ### Postponed